Johnston Unit, TX

 Communication

-- To receive calls you must register your phone through Friends & Family and provide the inmate’s TDCJ ID number.
+- To receive calls you must register your phone number through Friends & Family and provide the inmate's TDCJ ID.

 - All inmate calls except those to the attorney of record are monitored and recorded.

-- Securus remote video visits are 60 minutes long, cost $10.00, and inmates are limited to one remote video visit per month.
+- Securus remote video visits at Johnston Unit are 60 minutes long, cost $10.00, and inmates are limited to one remote video visit per month.

 Sending Money

-- Only senders listed on an inmate's Approved Visitation List or Inmate Telephone List may deposit money to Johnston Unit inmates.
+- Only senders listed on an inmate’s Approved Visitor List or Inmate Telephone List may deposit funds to inmates at Johnston Unit.

 - Cash and personal checks are not accepted for inmate trust fund deposits and will be returned to the sender.

-- Single transaction deposits of $500.00 or more and certain types of checks/disbursements are held 14 days before the inmate can access the funds.
+- Single transaction deposits of $500.00 or more and certain types of checks or disbursements are held 14 days before the inmate can access the funds.

 Topic Overviews